eXsoR65/my-ohmyzsh-setup/README.md

 [https://github.com/romkatv/powerlevel10k](https://github.com/romkatv/powerlevel10k)

-*note: that you need to install fonts for it to work correctly.*
+*note: that you need to install fonts for it to work correctly.
+You can find more instructions on the powerlevel10k GitHub*
+#### Microsoft Terminal: Open Settings [Ctrl]+[,], search for fontFace and set value to MesloLGS NF for your Linux profile (example Ubuntu).
+You can find the fonts here: [Powerlevel 10k MesloLGS Nerd Font](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k)

 ```bash
 git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ${ZSH_CUSTOM:-$HOME/.oh-my-zsh/custom}/themes/powerlevel10k